Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Add-AzureRmSqlInstanceKeyVaultKey.md

 Type                   : AzureKeyVault
 ```

-This command removes the Key Vault key with Id 'https://contoso.vault.azure.net/keys/contosokey/01234567890123456789012345678901' from the specified managed instance.
+This command adds the Key Vault key with Id 'https://contoso.vault.azure.net/keys/contosokey/01234567890123456789012345678901' to the SQL managed instance named 'ContosoManagedInstanceName' in the resource group 'ContosoResourceGroup'.

 ## PARAMETERS